vertica/vertica-kubernetes/README.md

 For additional details on the internals of Vertica, see the [Vertica Documentation](https://docs.vertica.com/latest/en/).

 # Developers
-For details about setting up an environment to develop and run tests, see the [developer instructions](DEVELOPER.md).
+For details about setting up an environment to develop and run tests, see [DEVELOPER.md](DEVELOPER.md).

 # Licensing